ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab3.md

 ## NextBus Live Feed

-Provides the public with live information regarding passenger information, such as vehicle location information, prediction times on transit vehicles, routes of vehicles and different agencies (San Francisco Muni, Unitrans City of Davis, etc).
-We will learn to use to access the XML Live Feed Data by creating an URL.
+NextBus Live Feed provides the public with live information regarding passenger information, such as vehicle location information, prediction times on transit vehicles, routes of vehicles and different agencies (San Francisco Muni, Unitrans City of Davis, etc).
+We will learn to use NextBus's API to access the XML Live Feed Data and create an URL.
 In this URL we will specify parameters in a query string.
 The parameters for the lab will include the vehicle location, agency, route and time.

 After viewing the Live Feed Documentation, we created the following URL for the GetHTTP processor: